james-kariuki-source/Javascript-Basics/README.md

 # JAVASCRIPT BASICS

-### Exaples of code that shows the basics of javascript.
+### Examples of code that shows the basics of javascript.
 ### The basic syntax of javascript.